natanleung/APS360-captcha-bypass/README.md

 Each model is utilizes a character segmentation module using `OpenCV.findContours()` to segment the CAPTCHA image into five separate character images.

 Furthermore, the notebook contains results and training functionality used during development.
-Lastly, an end-to-end model is provided that takes in a single CAPTCHA image and outputs the equivalent character string.
+Lastly, an end-to-end model is provided that takes in a single CAPTCHA image and outputs the decoded character string.

 ![upward cheese](upward_cheese.png)